stb-tester/stb-tester/README.rst

     `--control`.

   vr:<hostname>:<port>
-    `stbt record` will listen on the socket <hostname>:<port> for a connection and read a "virtual remote" stream (which we haven't documented yet, but we'll probably change it soon to be compatible with LIRC's protocol).
+    Listens on the socket <hostname>:<port> for a connection and reads a "virtual remote" stream (which we haven't documented yet, but we'll probably change it soon to be compatible with LIRC's protocol).

   file://<filename>
     Reads remote control keypresses from a newline-separated list of key names.